sawers-rellan-labs/grassGEA/hpc_pipeline.md

 ## Making phenotype table
 I decided to make a phenotype table for each environmental trait.
 We'll start with only one.
-The script will take the tif file name without the extension and use ot for the trait column name in the Tassel output fiile.
+The script will take the tif file name without the extension and usefor the trait column name in the Tassel output file.

 Contents of `q_make_phenotype_table.sh`
 ```{sh}